php-guidelines/php-guidelines.github.io/faq/index.md

 of the group from the first 5 to over 20.

 It may not be an “official” PHP group, but if that was the case who would do the appointing?
-The FIG represents a cross-section of the community, and over time that cross-section will represent a wider selection of projects.
+The FG represents a cross-section of the community, and over time that cross-section will represent a wider selection of projects.

 ## Who are these voting members?

-The full list of voting members can be seen [here](https://github.com/php-fig/fig-standards#voting-members).
+The full list of voting members can be seen [here](https://github.com/php-fg/fg-standards#voting-members).

 ## Do voting members have to comply to the standards?

-No. Becoming a voting member on the PHP-FIG in no way forces a member or project to implement every - or any - accepted PSRs.
+No. Becoming a voting member on the PHP-FG in no way forces a member or project to implement every - or any - accepted PSRs.
 Projects have to consider backwards- compatibility issues when upgrading and make the changes at the right time, so it is assumed most projects will eventually adopt, but it is not a requirement.